hemenkapadia/hemenkapadia.github.io/_posts/2016-05-07-Ubuntu-with-Nvidia-Bumblebee.md

 ### Install  Nvidia and Bumblebee ###

 * Switch to Virtual Console and disable lightdm `sudo service lightdm stop` (for init) or `sudo systemctl stop lightdm.service` (for systemctl).
 Everything below will happen in a Virtual Console and not the X terminal.
+Do not restart the machine unless you complete all the configuration steps mentioned below.
+Everything should happen in one shot, in a Virtual Console.

 * Nvidia-352.63 is the most stable driver i have noticed.
 Let us see if that is the version that will get installed